 High school graduation season — when young adults are full of promise and expectations, ready to begin their journey into adulthood.

-Some may be college bound, some may be entering the workforce.
-Others may make the decision to serve our country.
+Some may be college-bound, some may be entering the workforce.
+Others may decide to serve our country.

 But one thing’s for sure — their lives will inevitably be changing.

-No longer a teenager in high school, they will be encountering new opportunities and facing new challenges.
+No longer a teenager in high school, they will encounter new opportunities and face new challenges.

-Having raised two sons myself, I can definitely testify at times it was hard — for all of us.
+Having raised two sons myself, I can testify that it was hard for all of us at times.

 So what kind of gift can you get a graduate to help meet life’s next challenge?

-Are there practical gifts that can provide a small boost, that step up to their next stage in life?
+Are there practical gifts that can provide a slight boost that step up to their next stage in life?

 I don’t know about you, but I really believe finding a graduation gift for a boy is so much harder than for a girl.

-Maybe because my sons are a little more reserved, and less likely to share details or expand on their personal thoughts.
-I swear, sometimes it’s like pulling teeth to get a full sentence from them!
+Maybe because my sons are a little more reserved and less likely to share details or expand on their personal thoughts, I swear, sometimes it’s like pulling teeth to get a complete sentence from them!

-But I’ve seen many posts out there with graduation gift ideas for college-bound girls, and not so much geared toward males.
-That’s why I really feel like it’s sooo much harder to find graduation gifts for guys.
+But I’ve seen many posts out there with graduation gift ideas for college-bound girls and not so much geared toward males.
+That’s why I feel like it’s so much harder to find graduation gifts for guys.

-I did a lot of searching 5 years ago when my son finished his high school journey and was preparing to go to college.
+I did a lot of searching five years ago when my son finished his high school journey and was preparing to go to college.

 For example, making him a starter kit of laundry essentials, vs. allowing him to bring dirty clothes home once a month for mom to do his laundry 🙂

-Here is a SUPER LONG list of college essentials for the guy in your life who is ready to move on to the next stage as an adult.
+Here is a super long list of college essentials for the guy in your life who is ready to move on to the next stage as an adult.
 And if you’re looking for some unique yet useful “graduation gifts for him”, look no further.
-HERE is the only list of items you’ll need.
-Whether he’s graduating high school, or already a college freshman — these essentials will give him everything he needs to feel at home.
+Here is the only list of items you’ll need.
+So whether he’s graduating high school or already a first-year college student — these essentials will give him everything he needs to feel at home.

 This page includes affiliate links.
 This means I may receive some sort of compensation (at no cost to you) if you make a purchase through these links.

 For guys who have graduated and will be heading off to college, there are several essentials that you’ll need to be aware of.
-Many universities send an email list of what you need to buy for an incoming freshman, but there are many other items that are not even mentioned in those materials.
-Some things you just need to figure out as you go along.
+Many universities send an email list of what you need to buy for an incoming freshman, but many other items are not even mentioned in those materials.
+Some things you need to figure out as you go along.

-Here are some essentials we picked up for my son to help him settle in when he was a college freshman.
-These are also some useful gift ideas, if you’re trying to figure out what to buy a new graduate.
+Here are some essentials we picked up for my son to help settle in when he was a college freshman.
+These are also helpful gift ideas if you’re trying to figure out what to buy a new graduate.

 The benefit will be two-fold.
-He will have what he needs to start his college journey, and he also won’t have to worry about buying everything under the sun once he’s on campus.
+First, he will have what he needs to start his college journey, and he also won’t have to worry about buying everything under the sun once he’s on campus.

 1. Bed-in-a-Bag –

-Years ago, it was more difficult to locate these oddly-sized sheets.
+Years ago, it was more challenging to locate these oddly-sized sheets.
 Companies catering to colleges even would advertise these items at a so-called “group” rate.
-But the set would typically cost more than what you’d spend for regular sized sheets.
+But the set would typically cost more than what you’d spend for regular-sized sheets.
 In addition, they were often made of poor, scratchy material.

-Thankfully, Twin XL sheet sets are a lot more common now, and you can find them in most major department or big box stores.
-And you also have the added convenience of buying a bed-in-a-bag set, which includes multiple matching items (fitted sheet, flat sheet, pillow cases and sometimes a pillow sham).
+Thankfully, Twin XL sheet sets are more common now, and you can find them in most major department or big box stores.
+And you also have the added convenience of buying a bed-in-a-bag set, which includes multiple matching items (fitted sheet, flat sheet, pillowcases and sometimes a pillow sham).

 2. Mattress Pad –

-We learned in my son’s freshman year that the dormitory beds are very basic, and the mattresses are rock hard.
-A mattress pad was a needed purchase to make sure he could get a decent night’s sleep and didn’t wake up with back pain.
+In my son’s freshman year, we learned that the dormitory beds are very basic, and the mattresses are rock hard.
+So a mattress pad was a needed purchase to make sure he could get a decent night’s sleep and didn’t wake up with back pain.

 3. Pop-up Hamper –